Your Emotional Processing Style and How to Improve It

 Another really common form of emotional processing is suppression.
 In this case, you internalize your emotion, repress it, and pretend it’s not there.
 Suppression isn’t the same as avoidance.
 You don’t escape from your sadness, fear, or anguish with behaviors that generate a dopamine rush to displace (forget) what hurts.

-4. Egodystonic: Not knowing what to do with how you feel
+4. Egodystonic: not knowing what to do with how you feel

 5. Positive regulation: emotional balance as a source of well-being

 When it comes to taking care of your mental health, the most important aspect is correct emotional processing.
 Indeed, the ability to adaptively use and regulate what you feel gives you power, a sense of control, and well-being.
-After all, the world, your relationships, and your day-to-day life are full of challenges and complexities that you must know how to handle.
+After all, the world, your relationships, and your life are full of challenges and complexities that you must know how to handle.

 How to improve your emotional processing